uwla/lacl/README.md

 Article::deleteGenericModelPermissions();
 ```

-To delete all model permissions, both generic model  permissions  and  per-model
+Delete all model permissions, both generic model  permissions  and  per-model
 permissions (be careful with this one, since it will delete all of them):

 ```php